 AAA offers three levels of membership options, with each level increasing in the number of benefits and perks.
 However, exact plan inclusions may vary based on your location or ZIP code One example of the packages available in the Carolina include.

-- Classic: This is the most basic option.
-It provides up to five miles towing, lockout service, fuel delivery (you pay for the fuel) and a battery jumpstart.
+- Basic: This is the most basic option.
+It provides up to five miles towing, lockout service, tire change, fuel delivery (you pay for the fuel) and a battery jumpstart.
 Plus, the membership comes with various discounts for attractions and services across the country.

 - Plus: This package level provides up to 100 miles in towing and increased locksmith benefits, plus free fuel if you need AAA to provide fuel delivery.
 There are numerous other increased benefits, including higher accidental travel coverage and other perks.

 - Premier: This level provides up to 200 miles of towing, even greater locksmith and legal defense coverage, identity theft insurance, free passport photos and all of the benefits of the lower package options.

 Overall, the membership packages provide a large network for roadside assistance, plus many other travel, auto and home-related discounts and benefits.